chess24com/StockfishService/README.md

 ## Details

 Stockfish uses *std::cin* and *std::cout* to communicate.
 This library creates two specialized *std::streambuf* objects and redirects *std::cin* and *std::cout* to and from Java through JNI calls.
-In general you code should not deal with this at all.
+In general your code should not deal with this at all.